juanmartinez890/smart-cities-for-eldery/README.md

-# Smart Cities for Eldery
+# Smart Mobility for Eldery

 ![alt text](http://juanjmartinez.me/img/smart.png)
 ![alt text](http://juanjmartinez.me/img/smart3.png)
 ![alt text](http://juanjmartinez.me/img/smart2.png)

- Smart Cities for Eldery is a map-based web application for Cyber-shARE that performs SPARQL queries using a rest API to get detailed information about users for the cyberinfrastructure applications course.
+ Smart Mobility for Eldery is a map-based web application for Cyber-shARE that performs SPARQL queries using a rest API to get detailed information about users for the cyberinfrastructure applications course.
 I worked developing the front and back end of the project.
 PHP, SPARQL, Bootstrap, and AngularJS were used to develop this website.

 ## Getting Started